jawnyawns/hangers/README.md

 # Hangers

 [Hangers](https://hangers.party/) is a multiplayer game of words and wits!
 To win, you must guess every opponent's secret word before they guess yours.
 Battle opponents worldwide in the Arena or play with friends in a Private Match!
-Made by [John Chin-Jew](https://jawnyawns.github.io/).

 ## Report a problem